Rensis Likert: Personal life

+On August 31, 1928, Likert married Jane Gibson (editor and consultant) while at Columbia University, having met at the University of Michigan.
+They had two daughters: Elizabeth David Likert and Patricia Pohlman Likert.
+In 1969, Likert retired as Director of the Institute for Social Research.
+The couple moved to Honolulu, Hawaii, where he formed Rensis Likert Associates.

+Death

+Likert died at 78 years of age on September 3, 1981, in Ann Arbor, Michigan.

 Contributions

 Open-ended interviewing

 Likert contributed to the field of psychometrics by developing open-ended interviewing, a technique used to collect information about a person's thoughts, experiences, and preferences.
 It was common in the 1930s for researchers to use objective, closed-ended questions for the coding process to be valid.
 While this technique was used well in many domains, Likert saw the need for more opportunities to ask people about their attitudes towards various issues.
 Within open-ended interviewing, he and his colleagues invented the "funneling technique", which is a way to keep the interview open for comments, but directed in a specific way.
 The interview would begin with open-ended questions but gradually move into more narrowed questions.
 Today, open-ended interviewing is largely used in research studies where there is a need to understand people's attitudes.

 Likert scale

 Likert is best known for the Likert scale.
 Likert created the method in 1932 as part of his Ph.D. thesis to identify the extent of a person's attitudes and feelings towards international affairs.
 The Likert scale is used in conducting surveys, with applications to business-related areas such as marketing or customer satisfaction, the social sciences, and attitude-related research projects.

 A Likert scale consists of the sum or average of scores from responses to a group of survey questions.
 These scores are transformed into a scale score through psychometric methods.